 For MGH, the shared cover health insurance plan is part of a health and safety package that includes an in-house gym for all employees and membership of Site Safe, an organisation dedicated to reducing deaths and injuries in the construction industry.

-be one of very few construction companies in Canterbury - if not the only company - to offer health insurance to office based and offsite employees.
+"These initiatives demonstrate our commitment to meeting high workplace standards and looking after the health and safety of our staff, says Mike.
+We're proud to be one of very few construction companies in Canterbury - if not the only company - to offer health insurance to office based and offsite employees."

 Both Mike and Chris emphasise the value of health insurance in gaining and securing employee loyalty.